Setup sc_pack with Ansible

 deployments.<instance>.install_dir: where sc_pack will be installed, it must be unique.

-hostsat the root of this project and placing the ip (
+hosts at the root of the project and place the IP (

 your-remote-ip) of your server in the variable